0NETRUNNER/Quin-abby/README.md

 * Home page Video
-   * The Home page has a video of the Abbey taken from a drone as a background image it shows every part of the Abbey from the sky.
+   * The Home page has a video of the Abbey taken from a drone as a background video it shows every part of the Abbey from the sky.

      * ![home video](./assets/images/index-video-rm.png)